dpilch/dpilch/README.md

 ## About Me

-- 🔭 I’m currently working on AWS Amplify.
+- 🔭 I’m currently working on clinical AI.
 - 💬 Ask me about Balatro.
 - 😄 Pronouns: he/him